Axel Downard-Wilke: Christchurch urban transport

-In 1999, Downard-Wilke urged local government in New Zealand to give priority to forms of transport other than cars, and to specifically provide for walking, cycling and public transport.
+In 1999, Downard-Wilke urged Local Government in New Zealand to give priority to forms of transport other than cars, and to specifically provide for walking, cycling and public transport.
 He noted that in Christchurch, 45% of journeys are of less than 5 km, yet only 8.7% of journeys are by bicycle, whereas in some European cities of similar size to Christchurch, cycling is far more common.
 Downard-Wilke also argued for reduced speed zones, to make cities safer for pedestrians.

 In 2018, Downard-Wilke called for a section of Colombo Street, a main road through the centre of Christchurch, to be closed to traffic and converted into a pedestrian mall.
 The rationale was to reduce the traffic that was causing congestion on the rest of the street and improve access for buses travelling to the Bus Interchange.
 The proposal received 59% support in an online poll by the Stuff website, but Christchurch City Council said it preferred to continue with its current plan and "let things settle".

 In 2018/19, Downard-Wilke was part of a group advocating for integrated planning for land use and housing in Christchurch, with an emphasis on passenger rail.
 The group held a series of public workshops to present opportunities for housing and improved public transport based on relocation and redevelopment of the Middleton rail yards.

 In 2019, Downard-Wilke worked with groups in northern Christchurch advocating for mitigation of the local effects of the planned Christchurch Northern Corridor, a 12 km extension of the Christchurch Northern Motorway.
 Downard-Wilke has pointed out that urban sprawl and the establishment of remote settlements around Christchurch led to many people driving cars into town for work, thereby creating additional transport emissions for the foreseeable future.
 He has also highlighted the lack of adequate public transport in Christchurch, describing it as the largest city in Australasia without mass rapid transit.

+Political career

+In 2019, Downard-Wilke stood alongside incumbent councillor Lan Pham for the Christchurch Central/Ōhoko constituency in the local-body elections for the Canterbury regional government body Environment Canterbury (ECan) held that year.
+He said he was motivated by the climate crisis and wanted to improve public transport and reduce greenhouse gas emissions.
+Downard-Wilke placed fifth of seven candidates, with two elected.

+As of 2023, Downard-Wilke was a member of the Green Party.

+Downard-Wilke ran as an independent candidate for a seat on the Tasman District Council in the Golden Bay ward during the local elections of 2025.
+Although unsuccessful in that race, he did win a seat on the Golden Bay community board.